Swarm-Systems-Lab/Distributed_localization_DWM1001/README.md

 <!-- GETTING STARTED -->
 ### Prerequisites

-Prerequites are mostly inherited from ChibiOS and related to the architecture of the board
+Prerequites are mostly inherited from ChibiOS and related to the architecture of the board, OS for development and debugging should be GNU/Linux or al least a POSIX compliant shell and GNU utilities

+* **arm-none-eabi toolchain**

+  GNU Embedded toolchain used to compile, link and debug the code for embedded devices.

+* **OpenOCD**

+  Used to connect to the board and flash or debug the code.
+[OpenOCD](https://openocd.org/)

 * **Jlink**

   Download from the official site, [Segger](https://www.segger.com/downloads/jlink/).

   For Linux, if the tar package is chosen, the path of the installation should be appended to system **PATH** variable.

-* Compiler **arm-none-eabi-gcc**

 ### Flashing

-1. Plug the board through USB and make sure it is detected as a device.
+1. Plug the board through USB and make sure it is detected as a device through lsusb.
-2. Run ```make flash```
+2. Run ```make flash``` to flash with J-link or ```make openocd-flash```

+### Debugging

+1. Start the GDB server with ```make openocd-debug-server```
+2. Open a GDB session with ```make openocd-debug```

+A GBD server or session is created for each DWM1001-DEV board connected

 <p align="right">(<a href="#readme-top">back to top</a>)</p>